 The recommended daily intake of ALA for adult women is 1.1 gm/day and for men it is 1.6 gm/day (1).

-If supplementing with a product containing omega-3,6, and 9, it’s best to stick with a higher ratio of omega-3 compared to omega-6’s and 9’s.
+If supplementing with a product containing omega-3,6, and 9, it is best to have a higher ratio of omega-3 compared to omega-6 and omega-9.
 This is because we likely get enough omega-6 and 9 from our diet.

 If you’re looking for an adequate ratio, aim anywhere from 1:1 to 4:1.
-The study above states that a ratio of 4:1 as secondary prevention of cardiovascular disease, helps reduce total mortality by 70%.
+The study above states that a ratio of 4:1 may help reduce total mortality by 70%.

-So the bottom line here is that ratio is important.
-A good balance of omega-3 to omega-6 needs to be kept.
+So the bottom line here is that ratio of omega-3 to omega-6 and 9 you consume may be important.

 Omega-3 Product Reviews & Recipes